quellabs/signal-hub/README.md

 2. This annotation instructs the query processor to treat the entity as an intermediary linking table.
 3. When queries execute, the processor automatically traverses and loads the related ManyToOne associations defined within this bridge entity.

-This architecture leverages the existing OneToMany/ManyToOne infrastructure while providing transparent access to related entities through the bridge, significantly simplifying complex relationship management.

 The `@EntityBridge` pattern extends beyond basic relationship mapping by offering several advanced capabilities:
-- Store supplementary data within the junction table (relationship metadata, timestamps, or configuration parameters)
+- Store supplementary data within the junction table (relationship metadata, timestamps, etc.
 - Access and manipulate this contextual data alongside the primary relationship information
 - Maintain comprehensive audit trails and relationship history between associated entities